neovarier/advanced_lane_detection/writeup.md

 ####6.
 The polygon is fit using these lane lines coordinates (calculated by eq 1) on the warped image using cv2.fillPoly.
 Using cv2.warpPerspective, the images are unwarped back.
+The function is draw_lane_lines() in Cell 14

 ![alt text][image20]